Copy Control Information

 † - Any live stream with a CCI flag set higher than 0x00 is to be encrypted or protected in a way that only trusted platforms that will obey the flag (Such as Microsoft's PlayReady system used in Windows Media center) can access it.

 The application of the CCI flag was specified on page 30 of the FCC Plug and Play agreement.
-In the order, it is specified that over-the-air broadcast television channels must be set to be Copy Freely and that non-premium subscription programming can be set to either Copy Once or Copy Freely.
+In the order, it is specified that over-the-air broadcast television channels must be set to Copy Freely and that non-premium subscription programming can be set to either Copy Once or Copy Freely.
 This is determined by the cable television provider and can vary from one market to the next (even if both markets are served by the same company).
 Some operators tend to set all programs as Copy Once, preventing further distribution after a single PVR recording, and others tend to set all programs as Copy Freely.